 Work experience students have an opportunity to experience a number of aspects of life in a law firm – for example: general administration, library research and shadowing our qualified solicitors.

-Applications will be accepted at the discretion of the firm according to the Firm’s requirements at that time.
+Applications should be made via the online application form which can be found here.
+Placements will be allocated at the discretion of the firm, and according to the firm’s requirements at that time.

 Individual preference for seats is sought and will be balanced with the firm's needs.

 Trainees work closely with partners and solicitors in a supportive team structure, and have regular reviews to assist development.
 The firm maintains a friendly and open environment and it is the firm's policy that each trainee sits with a partner or senior solicitor whilst working for a department as a whole.
 The firm gives trainees the chance to meet clients, be responsible for their own work and join in marketing and client development activities.